AndrewRachuig/telco_classification_project/README.md

 #### Plan &rarr; Acquire &rarr; Prepare &rarr; Explore &rarr; Model &rarr; Deliver
 - After introduction, briefly summarize (give an executive summary) the project and goals before delving into the final report notebook for a walkthrough
 - Do not talk through my entire process in the initial pipeline.
 This is only the "good stuff" to show how I arrived at the model I did
-- Detail my thought process as I was going through the though process to explain the reasons for my choices
+- Detail my thoughts as I was going through the process; explain the reasons for my choices

 ## Executive Summary
 - Of all the classification models I created DecisionTree and RandomForest performed the best.
-- I chose RandomForest as my best performing model and achieved a 80.9% for predicting my target value, churn.
+- I chose RandomForest as my best performing model and achieved 80.9% accuracy when predicting the target value out-of-sample data.
 This model outperformed the baseline accuracy score of 73.4% so it has predictive value.
 - There were some clear drivers of churn in the dataset.
 The overwhelming majority of customers who churned were:
     - **Month-to-Month** contracts
     - Electronic check payment customers